Drug replacement therapy comes full circle with nicotine-for-cannabis study

 A total of 127 participants were given placebo and nicotine patches while abstaining from cannabis, and a $300 incentive to keep them from consuming during the duration of the trial.
 On four occasions over a three-year period, they ceased cannabis use for 15 days and recorded their symptoms every 48 hours.
 Scientists measured what’s referred to as “negative affect” to determine whether nicotine could be helpful to reduce one’s withdrawal from cannabis and satiate cravings.

-“The treatment main effect [on negative affect] across all points in time was not significant,” write the researchers in their conclusion.
+“The treatment's main effect across all points in time was not significant,” write the researchers in their conclusion.

 Leave it to studies like this to remind to us to look into the motivation and the source of funding behind any and all academic research.